Anglo-Saxon London: 10th century London

 Alfred appointed his son-in-law Earl Æthelred of Mercia, the heir to the destroyed kingdom of Mercia, as Governor of London and established two defended Boroughs to defend the bridge, which was probably rebuilt at this time.
 The southern end of the bridge was established as the Southwark or Suthringa Geworc ('defensive work of the men of Surrey').
 From this point, the city of London began to develop its own unique local government.

 After Æthelred's death, London came under the direct control of English kings.
 Alfred's son Edward the Elder won back much land from Danish control.
 By the early 10th century, London had become an important commercial centre.
 Although the political centre of England was Winchester, London was becoming increasingly important. Æthelstan held many royal councils in London and issued laws from there. Æthelred the Unready favoured London as his capital, and issued his Laws of London from there in 978.

 The Vikings' return

-It was during the reign of Æthelred that Vikings resumed their raids, led by Sweyn Forkbeard of Denmark.
-London was attacked unsuccessfully in 994, but numerous raids followed.
-In 1013, London underwent a long siege and Æthelred was forced to flee abroad.
+From 994, during the reign of Æthelred, Vikings resumed their raids, led by Sweyn Forkbeard of Denmark.
+In 1013, London was captured and Æthelred was forced to flee abroad.
+The next year, Æthelred returned with his ally the Norwegian king Olaf and reclaimed London.

-Æthelred returned with his ally the Norwegian king Olaf and reclaimed London.
-A Norse saga tells of a battle during the Viking occupation where the English king Æthelred returned to attack Viking-occupied London.
-According to the saga, the Danes lined London Bridge and showered the attackers with spears.

-Undaunted, the attackers pulled the roofs off nearby houses and held them over their heads in the boats.
-Thus protected, they were able to get close enough to the bridge to attach ropes to the piers and pull the bridge down, defeat the Vikings and end the occupation of London.
-There is some speculation that the nursery rhyme "London Bridge is Falling Down" stems from this incident.
-Following Æthelred's death on 23 April 1016, his son Edmund Ironside was declared king.

 Medieval illustration from Chronica Majora by Matthew Paris, depicting Edmund Ironside (left) and Cnut (right).

-Sweyn's son Cnut the Great continued the attacks, harrying Warwickshire and pushing northwards across eastern Mercia in early 1016.
-Edmund remained in London, still unsubdued behind its famous walls, and was elected king after the death of Aethelred, but Cnut returned southward and the Danish army evidently divided, some dealing with Edmund, some besieging London.